 In April of 1991, RCMH's primary medical staff of Marshfield Clinic physicians transitioned to a new clinic facility adjacent to their former location in the hospital's Professional Building.
 The Professional Building now provides much-needed space for visiting specialists.
 The Cardiac Rehabilitation department was created in 1994 to meet the needs of the community.

-In March of 2003, Rusk County Memorial Hospital obtained the designation of being a Critical Access Hospital.
+In March of 2003, Rusk County Memorial Hospital obtained designation as a Critical Access Hospital (CAH).
 This CAH status ensured area residents access to sustainable quality health services by improving the financial performance of the hospital.

-In the mid 1990s and the first decade of 200, RCMH made many significant advancements in their imaging services.
-In 2006, the Imaging department became the first site in the state to offer 100% Fuji film-less technology for all radiology imaging including general radiology, mammography, CT, ultrasound, nuclear medicine and MRI studies.
+In the mid-1990s and the first decade of the 2000s, RCMH made many significant advancements in their imaging services.
+In 2006, the imaging department became the first site in the state to offer 100% Fuji film-less technology for all radiology imaging including general radiology, mammography, CT, ultrasound, nuclear medicine and MRI studies.
 A state-of-the-art 64-slice CT scanner was installed in the fall of 2008, allowing more complex cardiac studies to be preformed in the community and decreasing general survey scan times to about one minute for emergent situations.